beccauwu/snake/README.md

 ![Capture of vertical mode][portrait]

-If played in vertical mode (i.e., usually on mobile), there are button controls underneath the canvas.
+If played in vertical mode without a keyboard (i.e., usually on mobile), there user can use the button controls underneath the canvas.

 ![Controls in horizontal mode][controls-landscape]
 ![Capture of horizontal mode][landscape]